jarhill0/YouTube2Reddit/README.md

 #YouTube2Reddit: a Python script to periodically post YouTube videos from specific channels to a specific subreddit

 This script is designed to be called periodically in its home directory.
-It's purpose is to post new YouTube videos from predefined YouTube channels to a predefined subreddit.
+Its purpose is to post new YouTube videos from predefined YouTube channels to a predefined subreddit.

 Since it's designed to be called periodically, I recommend running it on a cronjob at least once a day.